-A soil test will determine the consideration of the soil on the site.
+A soil test will determine the properties of the soil on the site.
 It will include the compaction rates and reactivity (whether the ground contracts and expands considerably).

 While a formal test is not necessary for an engineers certificate, it is recommended.
 The soil test will determine what is needed regarding the shed’s foundation and footings.
 This can include how deep the foundations should be and if long piers are needed.

 To arrange this, you can contact your local geo-technician.
 If need be, we have a list of trusted professional that can help you with this.